 Do Adopt a New Cat 6 Weeks Later

 Look, don’t judge me.
 That’s actually a really slow turnaround for pets where I come from.
-When I was a young girl, my parents famously bought me a New Guinea pig six hours after one died.
+When I was a young girl, my parents infamously bought me a new guinea pig six hours after one died.
 Needless to say, that experience didn’t teach me much about coping with loss, but it did teach me that feelings are bad.

 We’re stuck in a transition period, and it’s not going smoothly.

 I ended up being bitten during one of the fights, my hand grew to the size of a baseball mitt and I got a shot of antibiotics in my ass at urgent care.
 I’m again wondering what the neighbors think of this development since I’m 100 percent positive they can hear the cat fights and my screaming.
 No words, just screams.